Kin The Know

 Does your newborn baby need vitamin B12 too?

-Up to the age of six months old, your baby should get about 0.4 mcg of vitamin B12 per day, and between seven and 12 months, they’ll require 0.5 mcg per day.
+Up to the age of 6 months old, your baby should get about 0.4 mcg of vitamin B12 per day, and between 7-12 months, they’ll require 0.5 mcg per day.

 As long as you’re getting enough vitamin B12, it’s likely your baby will receive adequate amounts via your breast milk.
-Formula also usually contains the right amount of vitamin B12 for your baby.
+The formula also usually contains the right amount of vitamin B12 for your baby.

 If you’re deficient, though, they could end up deficient, too.
 That’s why maintaining a diet rich in vitamin B12-containing foods is important, or at least continuing to take a nutritional supplement.